Orbital symmetry of charge density wave order in La1.875Ba0.125CuO4 and YBa2Cu3O6.67

 We now consider how this local charge/AF correlation is influenced by different CDW orbital symmetries.
 For an $s'$ symmetry CDW, the local charge/AF order for bonds parallel and perpendicular to $\bm{Q}$ are modulated in-phase.
 This would naturally accommodate static SDW order consistent with observations in La-based cuprates (a commensurate, bond-centered $s'$-CDW+SDW order of this type is depicted in Fig.~\ref{fig:ScatGeom_Models}b).\cite{Tranquada95,Christensen07} In contrast, $d$ symmetry bond order would have local charge/AF order for bonds parallel and perpendicular to $\bm{Q}$ modulated out-of-phase with each other.
 Accordingly, a $d$ symmetry CDW may prohibit static SDW order that is commensurate with the CDW, or conversely static SDW order may prohibit $d$ symmetry CDW.
 This notion of a relation between CDW symmetry and static SDW order is consistent with existing theories.
 A recent study of CDW order in a three-orbital model that develops both spin and charge stripe order,\cite{Fischer14} reports a predominantly $s'$ symmetry CDW with a $d/s'$ proportion similar in magnitude to our findings in LBCO.
 In contrast, theories that have reported a $d$ symmetry CDW order have yet not exhibited both static SDW and CDW orders,\cite{Metlitski10,Sachdev13,Efetov13,Atkinson14,Yamakawa14} as found in La-based cuprates.

-Finally, we speculate on the role of CDW symmetry in the competition between CDW order and superconductivity, for which various pictures have recently been proposed.\cite{Chowdhury14,Lee14,Meier14,Pepin14,Wang14} We note that $T_\text{c}$ is more strongly suppressed around $p=1/8$ in the LBCO than in other cuprate families.
-One possibility is that this greater competition may ultimately be rooted in the symmetry of the CDW order, which may have a greater pair-breaking effect for $s'$ symmetry than for $d$ symmetry.
+We also speculate on the role of CDW symmetry in the competition between CDW order and superconductivity, for which various pictures have recently been proposed.\cite{Chowdhury14,Lee14,Meier14,Pepin14,Wang14} We note that $T_\text{c}$ is more strongly suppressed around $p=1/8$ in the LBCO than in other cuprate families.
+It is known that $d$-symmetry order parameters couple primarily to the anti-nodal quasiparticles, leaving nodal quasiparticles unaffected.\cite{Vojta08} The greater competition with superconductivity in LBCO may ultimately be rooted in the symmetry of the CDW order, which may have a greater pair-breaking effect for $s'$ symmetry than for $d$ symmetry, particularly in the nodal region.

+It remains an open question whether CDW order in the different cuprate families can be described within a single microscopic theory.
+To this end, it will be important going forward to identify what are the key aspects of microscopic models that may differ between material families and affect the CDW orbital symmetry.